 Seeing the smile, Buddha immediately started to speak (“Chinese=佛即告言.”)

 “Yes, It is so.
-I possess the true Dharma-eyes (Sanskrit=dharmacaksus; Chinese=正法眼藏) and knowledge of the wondrous Citta of Nirvana, the method to teach (Sanskrit=dharmapayaya; Chinese=法門), in subtle ways, the Dharma of the Ultimate Reality without form, using no words and separately outside the regular curriculum. (是也。我有正法眼藏涅槃妙心。实相无相微妙法门。不立文字。教外别传).”
+I possess the true Dharma-eyes (Sanskrit=dharmacaksus; Chinese=正法眼藏) and knowledge of the wondrous Citta of Nirvana, the method to teach (Sanskrit=dharmapayaya; Chinese=法門) in subtle ways, the Dharma of the Ultimate Reality Without Form, using no words and separately outside the regular curriculum. (是也。我有正法眼藏涅槃妙心。实相无相微妙法门。不立文字。教外别传).”

 Furthermore, Buddha continued, “For the transmission of the First Principle of Truth allowing ordinary beings to be enlightened, I entrust to Mahakasyapa today (凡夫成佛第一義諦。今方付屬摩訶迦葉).”